 The majority of emotional affairs begin at the office.

 The other person shares most of your time, many of your experiences and lots of the same acquaintances.
 It’s easy to laugh or vent over things that you both understand.
 The spouse or partner who does not share these things is at a disadvantage if there is even a hint of attraction.

 How can you know if you’re falling into an emotional affair?
 Experts suggest looking at three key warning signs:

 - You are sharing private marital or family difficulties with the other person.
 By discussing intimate concerns you create a bond that should belong to your partner.
 And if you tell them about ways your partner is not meeting your needs, you are giving unspoken permission to them to step in and take care of them.
 You need to ask yourself whether you are secretly hoping this will happen.

 - Calls outside of normal work hours should be a red flag.
 This includes evening or weekend texting, as well as photo and video sharing.
 Do you check your phone looking for them?
 This is a sure sign that your heart is not first with your partner where it ought to be.

-If you find that you’re on the edge of an emotional affair the best thing is to have an open discussion with your spouse or partner.
+If you find that you’re on the edge of an emotional affair the best thing is to have an honest chat with your spouse or partner.
 You certainly don’t need to go into gritty, hurtful details, but let them know you’re concerned you’re headed in the wrong direction.
 Even happily married couples experience passing moments of attraction for someone else.
 The key is how those feelings are managed.

 Better than 70 percent of flirtatious relationships go on to become physical relationships.
 Cut the emotional tie before it becomes a physical one.